 - a) AGENCY will work with the COUNTY, through its Human Services and Emergency Management Departments, to prepare and respond in the event of an emergency, disaster, or critical event response. - b) AGENCY will work on its Continuity of Operations Plan and Disaster Response Plan in coordination with the COUNTY, as set forth above, including staffing plans where necessary and appropriate.
-A copy will be provided to the COUNTY each year prior to June 1st or otherwise upon request. - of at least sixty (60) days after a disaster has been declared, provided the program agrees to address needs for disaster response and recovery efforts as directed by the COUNTY, unless otherwise indicated by a superseding authority such as state or federal government or licensing body.
+A copy will be provided to the COUNTY each year prior to June 1st or otherwise upon request. - c) The COUNTY agrees to support previously approved funded programs for a period of at least sixty (60) days after a disaster has been declared, provided the program agrees to address needs for disaster response and recovery efforts as directed by the COUNTY, unless otherwise indicated by a superseding authority such as state or federal government or licensing body.
 This period may be extended within the current contract period at the discretion of the Human Services Director. - d) The COUNTY will seek to leverage the contracted skills and services of the AGENCY, as appropriate or applicable; however, other duties may be assigned as required by the COUNTY for response.
-This may include reassignment of COUNTY funded staff and resources under the agreement or other dedicated AGENCY assistance to aid with community response.
+This may include reassignment of

+COUNTY funded staff and resources under the agreement or other dedicated AGENCY assistance to aid with community response.